ABbiodiversity/wildRtrax/README.md

 ## Overview

-`wildRtrax` (pronounced *‘wilder tracks’*) is an R package to help ecologists create full-cycle environmental sensor data work flows within [WildTrax](https://www.wildtrax.ca/home.html).
+`wildRtrax` (pronounced *‘wilder tracks’*) is an R package to help environmental sensor data users to create full-cycle work flows from data management to analytics.

 ## Installation